Editor’s Note: This blog was originally published on July 29, 2016. It has been updated to include additional information and examples.

 Size and Proportions for Outdoor Fireplaces and Fire Pits

-The size and scale of your fire feature should be suitable for the location you have chosen.
+Your outdoor fireplace’s size and scale should be suitable for the location you have chosen.
 Space considerations will often affect the dimensions of your fire element.
 Consider the ratios of an outdoor fireplace design relative to the size of your yard.
 If you have limited space, a smaller natural stone fireplace is perfect for an intimate setting.
 Fire pits can also be more effective in a small to medium area because they take up less room to gather around.
 In more expansive projects an outdoor fireplace can have extended hearths that seat several people or hold wood.
 Incorporate other landscape design elements like pergolas, patios, and outdoor dining areas.
 Use the outdoor fireplace or pit as a key feature in your new outdoor living room.

 Materials Options for the Outdoor Fireplace